sigp/rust-bls-remote-signer/README.md

     * `signingRoot`: [REQUIRED] A string representation of the hexadecimal value to be signed.
     * Any other field will be **ignored**
       * To allow for the installing of filter enhancements and/or plugins.
-      * A limit on the size of the payload will be implemented as a control.

 * Response
   * Returns `200` and a JSON containing the `signature` field, as a string representation of an hexadecimal value.